Who We Are

 Kelly Schulze

 Kelly brings a wealth of experience in GIS, photography, and UAS operations.
-She splits her duties between supervising the SAL’s undergraduate workforce and running UAS missions.
+They split their duties between supervising the SAL’s undergraduate workforce and running UAS missions.
 Kelly has a passion for quality and works to ensure that our projects meet the highest standards.
-Her UAS work has ranged from mapping dry lake beds to quantifying aquatic invasive species.
-As a master photographer, Kelly has won numerous accolades for her work and has led instructional workshops.
-Her drone photography has been featured on magazine covers.
-Kelly brings a unique perspective to our team with her background in agriculture and animal science.
+Their UAS work has ranged from mapping dry lake beds to quantifying aquatic invasive species.
+As a master photographer, Kelly has won numerous accolades for their work and has led instructional workshops.
+Their drone photography has been featured on magazine covers.
+Kelly brings a unique perspective to our team with their background in agriculture and animal science.